back to Blog

 Line Sheet

-A structured document showing products, pricing, and SKU details used for wholesale ordering.
+A structured product document showing items, pricing, SKUs, and order details used for wholesale ordering.

 M